 Systemic (aimed at decreasing or limiting tumor extent) and extending quantity and quality of life

 Many patients, regardless of age, prefer definitive therapy if cancer is life-threatening and potentially curable.
 However, therapy is palliative rather than definitive if cancer has spread outside the prostate because cure is unlikely.
-Watchful waiting can be used for men unlikely to benefit from definitive therapy (eg, because of older age or comorbidity); these patients are treated with palliative measures if symptoms develop.
+Active surveillance can be used for men unlikely to benefit from definitive therapy (eg, because of older age or comorbidity); these patients are treated with palliative measures if symptoms develop.

 Active surveillance is appropriate for many asymptomatic patients with low-risk, or possibly even intermediate-risk, localized prostate cancer or if life-limiting disorders coexist; in these patients, risk of death due to other causes is greater than that due to prostate cancer.
 This approach requires periodic digital rectal examination (DRE), PSA measurement, and monitoring of symptoms.
 In healthy younger men with low-risk cancer, active surveillance also requires periodic repeat biopsies.
 The optimal interval between biopsies has not been established, but most experts agree that it should be ≥ 1 year, possibly less frequently if biopsies have been repeatedly negative.
 If the cancer progresses, treatment is required.
 About 30% of patients undergoing active surveillance eventually require therapy.
 In older men, active surveillance results in the same overall survival rate as prostatectomy; however, patients who had surgery have a significantly lower risk of distant metastases and disease-specific mortality.